 You know that feeling when something so deeply resonates and you feel this unexplainable sense of rightness?
 That deep deep conviction that God is real and true and good and faithful.
 And sometimes you can't even tell if that deep conviction is your own or if it's the faith of the people around you upholding yours.
 All I can think to describe it is the deep encouragement and sustaining of faith that comes from community.
 And it is beautiful.

 It seems that it is more difficult for me to praise God when I don’t have an abundance of good things happening in my life.
 My mind does not often go to thanksgiving when I don’t see all those little (and big) things to be thankful for.

-“for freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery.” – Galatians 5:1 To be honest, this has been one of the hardest semesters of my life.
+To be honest, this has been one of the hardest semesters of my life.
 I've been overwhelmed at times with loneliness, confusion, fear, insecurity, and inadequacy.
 I've had quite a few moments where I've doubted everything.
 So many negative thoughts have plagued my mind: “What in the world are you doing?”
 “You aren't smart enough for seminary.”
 “How do you expect this all to work out?”

 Hope is not just faith for today…it is faith for every single day on earth until our hope becomes a reality at the coming of Christ.
 It is faith in the future tense.
 True, life-giving hope brings us a deep sense of joy.
 Even through the darkness and struggles we know that the victory has already been won and we will not be overcome if we hold fast to our hope in Christ.

 So now, instead of just feeling excitement when I drive through those amazing fall-colored tree tunnels on the winding back roads or cuddle up in a super soft blanket, I see an opportunity to practice eucharisteo.
 It's opened my mind and my heart to a whole new depth of joy.